chains-lab/news-radar/docs/web/docs/CreateTagDataAttributes.md

 ### NewCreateTagDataAttributes

-`func NewCreateTagDataAttributes(name string, status string, type_ string, description string, color string, icon string, ) *CreateTagDataAttributes`
+`func NewCreateTagDataAttributes(name string, status string, type_ string, color string, icon string, ) *CreateTagDataAttributes`

 NewCreateTagDataAttributes instantiates a new CreateTagDataAttributes object This constructor will assign default values to properties that have it defined,